Obtaining informed consent is a basic ethical obligation and a legal requirement for researchers.

 - Food and Drug Administration (FDA) regulations at 21 CFR part 50

 Potential participants must be provided with information about the research project that is understandable and that permits them to make an informed and voluntary decision about whether or not to participate.
 The amount of information and the manner of presentation will vary depending on the complexity and risk involved in the research study.
 Informed consent is an ongoing educational interaction between the investigator and the research participant that continues throughout the study.

 You must describe your process for obtaining informed consent for participation in human research.
 The process you employ for obtaining informed consent will depend on the research setting and your participant population.
 An in-depth description of the Process to Obtain Informed Consent has been provided for reference as you write the study protocol.

 To assist you in choosing the right type of consent process for your study, read the descriptions below.
 Upload the proposed consent document in the Consent Form and Recruitment Materials section in the New Study application.

 For Studies Using PHI: Research that is using or disclosing Protected Health Information (PHI) must be conducted in accordance with the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA) and requires completion of the HIPAA section of the study protocol.

 Templates may be downloaded from the Templates and Forms section.

 Standard Written Consent (HRP-314 Item 7)

 Definition: Participants sign a consent form to indicate that they agree to participate in a study.

-Situation when it may be used: Face-to-face research regardless of the overall risk of the study.
+When it may be used: Face-to-face research regardless of the overall risk of the study.